 However, as you can see above via Ubersuggest, this keyword is only searched about 90 times per month.
 I can do better than that!
 I’m looking for blog posts that will individually bring in a minimum of 1,000 views on their own each month.

 If you manage to have a solid collection of these posts, you’re on your way to a blog with page views in the hundreds of thousands.
-And that’s the aim.
+And that’s how to format blog posts so it’s making money.

 Scroll down further on the same results page and the tool will give you some suggestions close to the keyword you searched originally.
 I clicked on “view all keyword suggestions” at the bottom, then toggled to “Related” keyword suggestions and clicked on “Vol” to sort by monthly search volume as shown below.